sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 * Therefore, the tests that we need for 100% MC/DC coverage are {2, 3, 4, 6}.
 These are the only 4 tests we need.
 This is indeed cheaper when compared to the 8 tests we would need for path coverage.

+Let us now discuss some details about the MC/DC coverage:

+* We have applied what we call unique-cause MC/DC criteria.
+We identify an independence pair (T1, T2), where only a single condition changes between T1 and T2, as well as the final outcome.
+That might not be possible in all cases.
+For example, `(A and B) or (A and C)`.
+Ideally, we would demonstrate the independence of the first A, B, the second A, and C. It is however impossible to change the first A and not change the second A. Thus, we can not demonstrate the independence of each A in the expression.
+In such cases, we then allow A to vary, but we still fix all other variables (this is what is called masked MC/DC).

+* It might not be possible to achieve MC/DC coverage in some expressions.
+See `(A and B) or (A and not B)`.
+While the independence pairs (TT, FT) would show the independence of A, there are no pairs that show the independence of B. While logically possible, in such cases, we recommend the developer to revisit the (degenerative) expression as it might had been poorly designed.
+In our example, the expression could be reformulated to simply `A`.

+* Mathematically speaking, $$N+1$$ is the minimum number of tests required for MC/DC coverage (and $$2 * N$$ the theoretical upper bound).
+However, empirical studies indeed show that $$N+1$$ is often the required number of tests.

 {% set video_id = "HzmnCVaICQ4" %}